 Thermal winds depend most sensitively on the shape of the spectrum, the luminosity, and the size of the disc.
-The spectral shape is defined by observations, but the overall luminosity and disc size depend on the assumed system parameters which are poorly known.
-The analytic models give a dependence on $N_H \propto \log R{\rm disc}/R{\rm in}$ where $R{\rm in} = 0.2R{\rm IC}$ is the launch radius of the wind.
-However, the reduction in column required from the data is not simple to produce in the analytic approximation of D18 as Fe xxv1 should decrease by factor 5 but that of Fe xxv should decrease by 2 orders magnitude at 75°.
-However, we note that our disc size is already only $R{\rm disc} = R{\rm IC}$ , and the analytic approximations probably become unreliable as we approach the wind launch radius.
+The spectral shape is defined by observations, but the overall luminosity and disc size depend on the assumed system parameters that are poorly known.
+The analytic models give a dependence on $N{\rm H} \propto \log R{\rm disc}/R{\rm in}$, where $R{\rm in} = 0.2R{\rm IC}$ is the launch radius of the wind.
+However, the reduction in column required from the data is not simple to produce in the analytic approximation of D18 as Fe XXVI should decrease by factor of 5 but that of Fe XXV should decrease by 2 orders magnitude at 75°.
+However, we note that our disc size is already only $R{\rm disc} = R{\rm IC}$, and the analytic approximations probably become unreliable as we approach the wind launch radius.

-Instead, we reduce the disc size to $R{\text{disc}} = 0.18R{\text{out}}$ , which is the same radius as inner shadow radius as well as the wind launch radius, then we re-run the simulation including full radiation force.
-We run the simulation over the same grid as before, but set a very low density at mid-plain ( $\theta = 90^{\circ}$ ) when the radius is larger than the disc radius.
+Instead, we reduce the disc size to $R{disc} = 0.18R{out}$, which is the same radius as inner shadow radius and the wind launch radius, then we rerun the simulation including full radiation force.
+We run the simulation over the same grid as before, but set a very low density at mid-plain ($\theta = 90^{\circ}$) when the radius is larger than the disc radius.
 The blue line in Fig. 5 shows the results of this simulation.
-We can reproduce the ion columns seen in the data, and in particular we now have a higher column of Fe xxvi than Fe xxv, indicating a higher ionisation state for the wind.
+We can reproduce the ion columns seen in the data, and in particular we now have a higher column of Fe XXVI than Fe XXV, indicating a higher ionization state for the wind.
 The wind is launched, but only just!
-The mass loss rate is 20 times smaller than that of fiducial simulation, so the density of the wind is quite low.
-It is still slightly overshadowed, so the disc is not fully illuminated by the central source, but the drop in overall mass accretion rate reduces the density sufficiently for the ionisation parameter to be higher than before.
-This means that the contribution of line and photo-electric absorption to the driving is almost negligible.
+The mass-loss rate is 20 times smaller than that of fiducial simulation, so the density of the wind is quite low.
+It is still slightly overshadowed, so the disc is not fully illuminated by the central source, but the drop in overall mass accretion rate reduces the density sufficiently for the ionization parameter to be higher than before.
+This means that the contribution of line and photoelectric absorption to the driving is almost negligible.
 This wind is driven by the combination of radiation force on electrons and gas pressure gradient force, and its velocity matches well to that measured in the data.